hugoalh/scan-virus-ghaction/README.md

 > **⚠ Important:**
 >
 > - It is recommended to keep this as enable to have a shorter scanning duration.
-> - When this input is `false`, will have limitations to protect the system against DoS attacks:
+> - When this input is `False`, will have limitations to protect the system against DoS attacks:
 >   - Extract and scan at most 25 MB from each archive.
 >   - Extract and scan at most 100 MB from each scanned file.
 >   - Extract at most 10000 files from each scanned file (when this is an archive, a document or another kind of container).